AaronBenDaniel/AaronBenDanielWebsite/content/posts/junior/juniorweek25.md

     appendFilePath: true # to append file path to Edit link
 ---

 JONA ROV has been experiencing major power stability problems with its 5V system.
-I've been attempting to islote and solve the problem for... a while, and I'm still not really any closer to solving it.
+I've been attempting to isolate and solve the problem for... a while, and I'm still not really any closer to solving it.

 !["Image of the new power distribution board"](/img/junior/juniorweek25/PXL_20240307_163657954.webp)